 22. What if a student is sending me numerous e-mails that are beginning to be suggestive or more than a student-instructor relationship?
 Report the incident(s) to your immediate supervisor.
 Proceed as instructed by your supervisor.

 23. What if a student isn’t happy with the grade he earned in my class and threatens me with harm if I don’t change the grade?
-Report the incident to your immediate supervisor and College Security.
+Report the incident to your immediate supervisor and College Security Services.

-**College security personnel include CPCC College Security employees, contract security officers from G4S and off-duty law enforcement officers
+**College Security Services personnel include: CPCC College Security employees, contract security officers from AlliedBarton Company Police, and off-duty law enforcement officers.